-We are only 1 day away from our 2019-2020 skill evaluations, and we are so excited and proud that you have decided to become #mgastrong.
+As we get closer to our 2020-2021 skill evaluations, and we are so excited and proud that you have decided to become #mgastrong.
 The purpose of this email is to give you all the information you will need for your athlete’s clinic day, as well as their skill evaluation date.

 What to Wear

-All athletes should wear athletic shorts, full length t-shirt or tank top, shoes that lace up, and have hair pulled up in a ponytail with a bow in.
-During registration each athlete will get an MGA T-Shirt and a plain white bow.
+All athletes should wear athletic shorts, a full-length t-shirt or tank top, shoes that lace up, and have hair pulled up in a ponytail with a bow.
+During registration, each athlete will get an MGA T-Shirt and a plain white bow.
 For Skill evaluations, your athlete needs to wear black athletic shorts, along with the MGA T-Shirt and white bow that was provided for them at registration.

-What Level Team Will My Child Be On With Skill “fill in the blank”?
+What Level Team Will My Child Be On With “fill in the blank” Skill?

-MGA has set a goal to have each team win a national competitionship, and take home a jacket!
+MGA has set a goal to have each team win a national competition, and take home a jacket!
 Because this is a pretty lofty goal, we will look at the whole cheerleader and make sure each team is set up to be successful.
-Because competition companies evaluate our teams based off of categories and certain drivers, this year we created a form using those same drivers.
+Competition companies evaluate our teams based on categories and certain drivers, this year we created a form using those same drivers.
 Each athlete will be evaluated on the criteria below and their ability to earn the drivers.